hamlet-io/docs/blog/2021-01-13-template-deploys.md

 7. Now we can clean up this deployment

     :::caution
     If you receive an error when deleting the baseline S3 buckets.
-Please empty the bucket and run this command again
+Please empty the bucket and run these commands again
     :::

     ```bash